nicholgroup/urpec/README.md

 urpec generates a proximity-effect-corrected pattern file for electron beam lithography.
 The corrected file is created by deconvolving a point spread function from an input .dxf or .mat pattern file.
 The output file has different colors, each of which receive a different dose.
 This function assumes that one unit in the input pattern file is one micron. urpec will recognize all closed polylines in all layers.

-urpec can be used with NPGS, and urpec automatically outputs a .dc2 file suitable for NPGS.
+urpec can be used with NPGS and can output a .dc2 file suitable for NPGS.
 Urpec can easily be adapted for use with other electron-beam lithography platforms, such as Elionix.
 Please contact us for more details about this.

 To run urpec, download all files to a folder.
 Set your matlab path to this folder and run urpec_v4, optionally with arguments.
 See the documentation inside urpec for calling urpec with arguments.
 You can also run it from a script.
 This is useful for batch processing.
 See the script called run_urpec for more details on this and how to create an NPGS run file.